 To further increase sales, Leven turned to the underdeveloped United States market.
 Three million bottles were sold there in 1976; by 1979 this had risen to 200 million.

 In Britain and the United States, Perrier tapped into a growing aspirational culture, and an increasing health and fitness movement.

 By 1983 two billion bottles were sold each year in 119 countries.
-The Vergeze factory employed 2,500 people.
+The Vergeze site employed 2,500 people.

-By 1984, 25 percent of sales were in the United States.
+25 percent of sales were in the United States by 1984.

 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.

 By 1988 Perrier had 60 percent of the British bottled water market.
 Nearly 100 million bottles a year were sold in the UK by 1990.

 In March 1990 it was reported that Perrier contained a minimal amount of a carcinogen called benzene, because a filter meant to catch naturally occuring benzene from the spring had not been changed.
 160 million bottles had to be recalled from 120 countries, for which the company was not insured.